Barbera vs Barbaresco: What's the Difference?

 Barbaresco, on the other hand, is not a grape but a place.
 It's a small, prestigious DOCG zone in Piedmont where the only permitted grape is Nebbiolo.
 Unlike Barbera, Nebbiolo is pale in colour but powerful in structure, with firm tannins, high acidity, and aromas that evolve beautifully in the glass.
 Think rose petals, cherries, tar, truffle, and a touch of spice.

-Our Fontanabianca Barbaresco perfectly exemplifies this style, elegant and complex, with that distinctive Nebbiolo character that makes Barbaresco so sought after.
-For those seeking something even more special, the Barbaresco Bordini Single Vineyard represents the pinnacle of this region's winemaking, showcasing the terroir of a specific vineyard site.
+Our Fontanabianca Barbaresco perfectly exemplifies this style — elegant and complex, with that distinctive Nebbiolo character that makes Barbaresco so sought after.
+For those after something even more special, the Barbaresco Bordini Single Vineyard represents the pinnacle of the region's winemaking, showcasing the terroir of a specific vineyard site.

 The Nebbiolo Family

 It's worth noting that Barbaresco shares its Nebbiolo grape with the more famous Barolo.
-Our Cordero di Montezemolo Barolo collection represents another expression of Nebbiolo, typically more powerful and longer-lived than Barbaresco.
+Our Cordero di Montezemolo Barolo is another expression of Nebbiolo — typically more powerful and longer-lived than Barbaresco.
 We also carry Langhe Nebbiolo, which offers an approachable introduction to this noble grape without the intensity of the top appellations.

 When to Choose Each Wine